Oxfam's Partners for Second Hand September 2025

 Sainsbury’s

-Oxfam clothing donation banks are available in over 300 of Sainsbury’s car parks, giving an easy and convenient way for Sainsbury’s customers to donate their unwanted clothing.
-The donations are then either resold, reused or recycled in order to help extend the life of your clothes.
+Oxfam clothing donation banks are available in over 300 Sainsbury’s car parks, giving an easy and convenient way for Sainsbury’s customers to donate their unwanted clothing.
+The donations are then either resold, reused or recycled to help extend the life of your clothes.